This post was originally published on 4th February 2019 and updated on 11th August 2019.

 Don’t get me wrong, solo travel isn’t the easiest thing to do.
 It pushes me way out of my comfort zone.
 But I like to challenge myself and to see how far I can push myself.

-I’m set to push myself even further outside of my comfort zone later this year, as I travel to India for the trip of a lifetime.
+I’m pushing myself even further out of my comfort zone later this year.
+I’m travelling to India for the trip of a lifetime.
 Whilst I’ll be with a group of travellers for most of the trip, I’ll be travelling there and back alone.
-My biggest solo journey yet!
+My biggest solo adventure yet!

 Thank you so much for sharing your thoughts on this Jenny.
 Travelling solo is always nerve wracking.
 I am quite a nervous person, and have to push myself really hard sometimes to step out of my comfort zone.
 I always make sure I plan my trip carefully, to ensure that I don’t have too many unexpected obstacles to face on arrival, giving me less to be nervous about leading up to my trip.
 I really hope you find the courage to do it one day ☺️